benschac/voltus-command-challenge/README.md

 Try to duplicate the screenshots provided as closely as you can, but feel free to deviate wherever you feel necessary.
 The goal of this exercise is not to pixel-push through a full-fledged webapp, but rather to provide a scaffolding for possible pair programming in the future (hint: it might be pragmatic to be mindful of state changes that might manifest in future iterations).
 Try to get through as many as these as you can!

 ## Bonus
 Each facility has a utility meter that outputs the current kW reading (or at least the last known one).
 Figure out a way to update the dashboard as these readings come in.
+Super bonus - what do we do if a reading doesn't come in after X duration?

 There are two ways to get realtime-ish data:
 1. polling via a simple get request: `http://challenge.voltus.co/readings/{facility_id}` here `read_time` is the time this data point was read.